Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Well-researched, pragmatic, and reassuring are some of the words that come to mind to describe Laura Boyle’s second book.
 I currently only nest with one partner and have no plans to change that, and I’m not having children, so you could say it isn’t really for me.
 However, it’s still given me a huge amount to think about.

-Thanks to Laura Boyle and her publisher for sending me an advance review copy of Monogamy?
-In This Economy?
+Thanks to Laura Boyle and her publisher for sending me an advance review copy of Monogamy, In This Economy?
+Check out her blog Ready For Polyamory and her first book of the same title.
 All views are, as always, my own.

 Nesting Relationship Agreement That Work: Six Questions to Ask Yourselves [Polyamory Conversation Cards #13]